Frequency Quality Metrics based on Second-Order Derivative and Autocorrelation: Real-World Data

 Figure~\ref{fig:freq} depicts relevant frequency traces of the three power systems using, for illustration purposes, the first 10,000 data points of 1st September 2025 (random window selection).
 All three systems show stochastic behavior of system frequency with relevant jumps as well.
 In particular, the GB grid, despite being much bigger than AIPS and slightly lower than Nordic, demonstrates more volatile frequency around 50 Hz.

 Table~\ref{tab:auto_september} shows that the Nordic grid exhibits superior frequency quality when referring to conventional metrics ($\sigma_{f}$ = 0.032 Hz).
 Similar conclusion may be reached if we calculate the minutes outside defined ranges (see Table~\ref{tab:qualitymetrics}) where the AIPS, GB and the Nordic demonstrate 0, 8.91, and 1.55 minutes, respectively.
-This is due to the Nordic TSOs implementing automatic generation control (AGC) while that is not the case in the AIPS and GB.
+This is due to the Nordic TSOs implementing automatic generation control (AGC), whereas AIPS and GB implement a manual secondary frequency regulation.
 However, if we calculate the standard deviation of the ${\rm RoCoF}$ ($\sigma_{\mathrm{RoCoF}}$) and $\sigma_{\mathrm{RoCoF'}}$ the situation changes.
 That is, the performance of Nordic is low with respect to the proposed metric ($\sigma_{\mathrm{RoCoF'}}$ = 0.0040 $\rm Hz/s^{2}$).
 This is a counterintuitive result given the Nordic grid has a bigger size and lower $\sigma_{f}$ than AIPS and GB.
 Based on a time series of 10,000 data points, the Nordic grid shows the highest $\sigma_{\mathrm{RoCoF'}}$ (0.0036 $\rm Hz/s^{2}$) compared to the AIPS ($\sigma_{\mathrm{RoCoF'}}$ = 0.0017 $\rm Hz/s^{2}$) and GB ($\sigma_{\mathrm{RoCoF'}}$ = 0.0027 $\rm Hz/s^{2}$).
+Note that due to its relatively slow timescales, the AGC is effective in reducing $\sigma_f$ but does not damp and/or reduce the negative effect of oscillations on frequency quality ($\sigma_{\mathrm{RoCoF'}}$).